stevencc92/healthcare-waste-audit/Assumptions_and_Limitations.md

 2. **Recorded values are entered in good faith by staff.**
    This project does not assume intentional misreporting or negligence by individual cooks, runners, or supervisors.
 The focus is on system design rather than human error.

-3. **The structure of the log reflects the organization’s current measurement approach.**
+3. **The structure of the log reflects the organization’s current measurement approach at the site where it was used.**
    The analysis treats the log as representative of how food usage is formally documented, rather than as an informal or temporary tool.

 4. **Leadership decisions rely, at least partially, on documented metrics.**